Brand Names: US

 Brand Names: Canada

-Apo-Divalproex; Apo-Valproic; Depakene; Dom-Divalproex; Dom-Valproic Acid; Dom-Valproic Acid E.C.; Epival; Mylan-Divalproex; Mylan-Valproic; Novo-Divalproex; PHL-Divalproex; PHL-Valproic Acid; PHL-Valproic Acid E.C.; PMS-Divalproex; PMS-Valproic Acid; PMS-Valproic Acid E.C.; ratio-Valproic; Sandoz-Valproic
+Apo-Divalproex; Apo-Valproic; Depakene; Dom-Divalproex; Dom-Valproic Acid; Dom-Valproic Acid E.C.; Epival; Epival ECT; Mylan-Divalproex; Mylan-Valproic; Novo-Divalproex; Novo-Valproic; PHL-Divalproex; PHL-Valproic Acid; PHL-Valproic Acid E.C.; PMS-Divalproex; PMS-Valproic Acid; PMS-Valproic Acid E.C.; ratio-Valproic; Sandoz-Valproic

 - This drug may cause very bad and sometimes deadly liver problems.
 This most often happens within the first 6 months of using this drug.
 Call your doctor if you see dark urine, are feeling tired, are not hungry, have an upset stomach, are throwing up, or have yellowing of the skin or eyes.
 In patients who have seizures, loss of seizure control may happen.
 Have your blood work checked.
 Talk with your doctor.

-- Children under 2 years old may be at greater risk of liver problems.
-Those who take more than 1 seizure drug, have a metabolic disorder, have a very bad seizure disorder along with mental retardation, or have organic brain disease are at the highest risk.
+- Children under 2 years are at greater risk of deadly liver problems.
+Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or organic brain disease are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
 You may need to have a genetic test to check for this health problem.
 If you have or may have mitochondrial disorders do not take this drug before talking with your doctor.